juju/docs/src/en/credentials.md

 # Credentials

 In order to access your cloud, Juju needs to know how to authenticate itself.
-We use the term *credentials* to describe the material necessary to do this (e.g. username & password, or just a secret key).
-Such a set of credentials is represented by a *credential name* that is used to refer to those credentials in subsequent commands.
+We use the term *credential* to collectively describe the material necessary to do this (e.g. username & password, or just a secret key).
+During the addition of a credential the user assigns to it an arbitrary name.

-When credentials are added for a given cloud they become available to use on that cloud's controller and models.
+When credentials are added for a given cloud they become available for use on that cloud's controller and models.
 There are therefore two categories of
 credentials: those that are available to the Juju client (local) and those that are active and have been uploaded to a controller (remote).

-A credential becomes active when it is needed to bring about a change in Juju for the first time.
+A credential becomes active when it is related to a model for the first time.
+The two commands that can do this are `bootstrap` and `add-model` as both commands involve the creation of at least one model.

 An active credential is always associated with one cloud, one Juju user, and one, or more, models.
-A model, however, is always linked to a single credential.
+A model, however, is always related to a single credential.

 ## Adding credentials